2025 books

 the quickening (elizabeth rush)

-this was an intersting and engaging read throughout, as a middle aged dude, the discussion around the desire to be a mother didn’t really land like i suspect it would for others. still, that was an interestign way to structure the book and to put some personal immediacy around it. the discussion about life on an antarctic research vessel studying glaciers … that shit was riveting and really well done.
+this was an interesting and engaging read throughout. as a middle aged dude the discussion around the desire to be a mother didn’t really land like i suspect it would for others. still, that was an interesting way to structure the book and to put some personal immediacy around it. the discussion about life on an antarctic research vessel studying glaciers … that shit was riveting and really well done.
 (02-Jan-2025)

 recommended: yes.